 This post even suggests the best time for you to leave the milonga so that you’re feeling good about the event.

 Anna also says, “Remember, you can have an unforgettable night at your very first milonga if you follow these guidelines closely.
 This is why I recommend studying everything suggested very diligently.
 Start preparing at least three months in advance.”

 “My name is Maika and I’m the creator of this website…The primary mission of this website is to celebrate the San Francisco Tango community, support everyone that is involved and share it with the world.”

 This post is filled with really good, down-to-earth tips.
 Actually, I wouldn’t call them tips.
 That’s because tips sound like suggestions.
 These are rules.
 Very important rules that you’ve got to follow or you won’t be welcome back.
 This is serious stuff, so pay attention.

 There’s a list here of what to expect at a milonga, as well as, charts and cartoon examples of how things can go wrong.
 A chart that I really like is Dance Flow in Tango.

 “Practicas are for practicing what you learned in a class or workshop.
 You are allowed to stop and discuss the movements and try out new moves as long as you do this in the center or off to the side of the dance floor.”

 “Milongas are for dancing with new and old friends, experiencing tango bliss and socializing.
 No teaching or practicing is allowed at milongas.”

-Now that you’ve been introduced to the culture of this exciting dance, it’s time to try it out for yourself.
-To this end, ask your instructor, or go to a group class, or YouTube it.
+Now, it’s time to try it out for yourself.
+To begin with, ask your instructor to get you started.
+Or, go to some group classes.
+You can even YouTube it.
 Whatever!
 I guarantee you’ll fall in love!
-Next, spend some time with these blogs and you’ll fill in the blanks about what its like to go to a milonga.
-Last of all, please don’t forget to practice.
+Next, spend some time with these posts and you’ll fill in the blanks about what it’s like to go to a milonga.
+Lastly, please don’t forget to practice.
 Remember, preparation is key.